kvandana451/kvandana451-canActivate-project/app/README.md

 # App

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.0.
+But developed using Angular 16.

+About the project:<br>
+Since there’s no backend, manually set roles in localStorage (mimicking backend response).<br>
+Redirect User to the Correct Role-Based Page by determining highest-priority role and then redirect<br>
+Used canActivate guard to control route access

 ## Development server